org-arl/UnderwaterAcoustics.jl/docs/src/quickstart.md

 ![](images/cw2.png)

 We can see the noise in the timeseries.
-We can see the `1/f²` variation in the power spectral density superimposed on the 10 kHz peak from the transmitted pulse:
+We can see the `1/f²` variation (red Gaussian noise) in the power spectral density superimposed on the 10 kHz peak from the transmitted pulse:

 ```julia-repl
 julia> psd(y)